jiajunzhangnlp/EUREKA-MangoNMT/README.md

 For examples on how to use code, please look at the tutorial/README file.

-If you have any question, please contact jiajunzhangwing@gmail.com.
+If you have any question about attention model, feed input and other new features, please contact jiajunzhangwing@gmail.com.

 Reference: